Saidur07/alex-johnson-portfolio/README.md

 In the website, you can see:

-- Home Page : You can see 5 sections here(Navbar, Header, Services, Achievements and Footer)
+- Home Page : You can see 5 sections here(Navbar, Header, Services, Skills and Footer)

 - Services : Here you can see the services that Mr. Alex Johnson provides.
 You can also buy his courses by clicking the button

-- Achivements : Here you will find the achievements that Alex Johnson earned in his Teaching Career
+- Skills : Here you will find the skills that of Alex Johnson

 - Login Page : You can login with your Email and password , Google , Github or Facebook